Updated on November 28, 2025

-You probably don’t know that most 30–60 A plasma cutters are calibrated to 90–120 PSI and require 4–7 CFM of clean, dry air to maintain arc stability and consumable life.
-Yes, you need compressed air—either built-in or external—but the spec match matters: pressure, flow, and filtration.
+You probably don’t know that most 30–60 A plasma cutters are calibrated to 90–120 PSI and require 4–7 CFM of clean, dry air to maintain arc stability.
+While you need compressed air—either built-in or external—the spec match matters: pressure, flow, and filtration are critical.
 Moisture or oil spikes raise dross and double tip wear.
 The right dryer, regulator, and tank size can make or break cut quality—here’s how to choose precisely.

 Why Plasma Cutters Rely on Compressed Air